Firstly, don’t panic. Bed wetting is extremely common in children and many will grow out of it over time.

 - Urine production in a child is high at night

-- Suffering with emotional problems, such as stress or anxiety
+- Suffering from emotional problems, such as stress or anxiety

 - Sweet foods at night